 The possible findings of the audit included conformance, major non-conformance, minor non-conformance, opportunities for improvement, and practices that exceeded the requirements of the standard.

 Overview of Audit Findings

 The Conservation Fund was found to be in conformance with the standard.
-NSF determined that there were no non-conformances or opportunities for improvement identified.
+NSF determined that there was one (1) minor non-conformance: